boydx/geosalad/PITCHME.md

 #HSLIDE
 ## This year
-### Let's make a dendrology tour!
+### Let's map wildlife trail cameras!

 #HSLIDE
 ## Our day
-* Morning: GPS features in the field using Avenza Maps app and the GeoPDF in this presentation.
+* Morning: GPS cameras in the field using Avenza Maps app and the GeoPDF in this presentation.
 * Bring a mobile device with the app and map installed!
 * Afternoon: use QGIS to edit GPS data and make a new map.
 * If you have a laptop at camp, please install QGIS.